thienry/intranet-hjf/README.md

 # Intranet Hospital Jayme da Fonte

-The Intranet is a facility platform for the Hospital employee and also dissemination of relevant materials and events to all.
+Intranet is a facility platform for the Hospital employee and also dissemination of relevant materials and events to all.

 ## Getting Started